 Concurrent sessions are multidisciplinary education sessions for all experience levels that run parallel throughout the day Tuesday, Wednesday and Thursday morning.
 These sessions provide attendees with information on variety of crucial topics ranging from ergonomic programs to material handling to flexible workforce and are presented by practitioners from the field of ergonomics.
 Attendees will hear real-world examples from companies that have implemented ergonomics programs showcasing reduced risk of injury, improved productivity and significant return on investments.
 Presentations run for 20 minutes with 5-minutes for Q&As.
 They are open sessions and no advance registration is required.

 Presenters with accomplished background, experience and expertise in the selected area as well as the field of ergonomics are invited by the Applied Ergonomics Conference Chairs to present on a specific topic that is of interest to attendees.
-Featured speakers for each of 2014 conference focus areas are highlighted in the program.
 During these sessions, participants will hear about the strategies, tactics, successes, challenges and results from the speakers.
-These presentations run for 45-minutes with 10-minutes for Q&A’s; no advance registration is required.
+These presentations run for 50-minutes with 10-minutes for Q&As; no advance registration is required.

 Information on variety of topics will be displayed in a poster format in the exhibit hall through the duration of the conference.
 Presenters from poster session will provide attendees with an overview of their topic in a one-on-one conversation.
 Attendees can walk to each poster presentation on their schedule.
 Similar to concurrent sessions, poster sessions will also have information on variety of topics.